ABOUT LONE SOLDIERS

 IDF COMBAT SERVICE

-Every rank in the army has an important and vital role to play in the defense of the country, but combat service is unique in its dangers and challenges.
+Every position in the army has an important and vital role to play in the defense of the country, but combat service is unique in its dangers and challenges.

 More than any other, combat soldiers need and deserve the respite that only a true home can give.
 For this reason, the Benji Hillman Foundation decided to dedicate its efforts to providing lone combat soldiers with a permanent and caring home for the duration of their service.